 Need a reliable backup of your Raspberry Pi SSD?
-This quick guide shows how to create a reusable .img
+This quick guide shows how to create a reusable .img file from your SSD so you can flash it anytime using Raspberry Pi Imager.

 1. Goal